This document is about: QUANTUM 3

 All these aspects can be defined in the config asset passed to the Init() method.
 This is convenient for prototyping FPS/TPS/Action games which have terrains, mesh colliders and primitives.

-NOTE: Since it calculates everything and returns a final FPVector3 result, it does not give you much control over the movement itself.
-For tighter control over the movement, you should use ComputeRawMovement() and create your own custom steering + movement.
+NOTE: Since it calculates everything and returns a final FPVector3 result, it does not give much control over the movement itself.
+For tighter control over the movement, use ComputeRawMovement() and create custom steering + movement.

 C#